 What Are Your Thoughts on the New ICF Core Competency of Coaching Mindset?

 Are you interested in playing with the competencies and building confidence in your coaching?
-I have two group mentor coaching programs beginning soon.
+I have mentor coaching programs starting several times a year.

 Check out the YouTube Channel | Welcome my Channel